Allegri happy at Juventus amid Arsenal and PSG links

 "If you win you're good, if you lose you're less good.
 I have a contract until 2020 and I'm happy here."

-Juve are on track to claim a remarkable seventh consecutive Serie A crown, with Allegri's men two points clear of Napoli atop the table.
+Juve are on track to claim a remarkable seventh consecutive Serie A crown – Allegri's men are two points clear of Napoli atop the table.

-The Turin giants are also preparing for a blockbuster Champions League quarter-final against titleholders Real Madrid next month.
+The Turin giants are also preparing for a blockbuster Champions League quarter-final against titleholders Real Madrid.